 A surgeon needs your agreement (consent) before performing any medical treatment.
-Adults can give their consent – or refuse it – if they have capacity.
-Capacity means they can understand and remember the information about the proposed choices, make decisions based on this information, and communicate their decision.
+Adults can give their consent – or refuse it – if they have capacity (ability to make decisions).
+This means you can understand and remember information about the proposed choices; understand the possible outcomes of your decision; and communicate your decision.

 Sometimes consent is not needed, such as in a medical emergency.
 However, if your surgery is planned, your surgeon will discuss why you need the surgery and its benefits; other treatment options; how they will perform the surgery; and possible side effects, risks and complications.

 You will be asked to sign a document indicating that you understand this information and agree to treatment.
 This is known as giving informed consent.
-Here are some questions you may want to ask before giving your informed consent to treatment.
+Here are some questions you may want to ask before giving your informed consent for surgery.

 For more on this, see Cancer care and your rights.